jasonsbarr/how-to-think-like-a-programmer/manuscript/04-objects.md

 now.getTime(); //-> 1679524320000
 ```

-Confusingly, there is also a `Date.prototype.getYear` method that you should never use because it only returns the last 2 digits of the year and is basically worthless.
+Confusingly, there is also a `Date.prototype.getYear` method that you should never use because it returns the year minus 1900.
+It's basically worthless.

 There are also equivalent setter methods like `Date.prototype.setHours` that let you set the relevant properties.
 Like other objects, Dates are mutable.